For the average person who wants to lose weight

 Should I do what the studies say it's good for health?

 One of the biggest problems of studies is that they are either performed in test tubes, on animals, or on very few people.
-You are neither of these and the human body, maybe yours in particular, often reacts in opposite ways.
+You are neither of these and human bodies, maybe yours included, often reacts in opposite ways.

-Worse, the researchers measure several (even tens) of health parameters, and in small studies one of them is bound to come out looking good, looking as if eating whatever is studied has made a difference.
+Worse, the researchers measure several (even tens) of health parameters, and in small studies one of them is bound to come out looking good / bad, looking as if eating whatever is studied has made a difference.
 But the difference exists because there is a huge variation in human physiology and behavior, and in environmental factors.
-And the more parameters are measured, the higher is the chance that one of them will look good.
+And the more parameters are measured, the higher is the chance that one of them will look good / bad.
 This is why many studies of the same thing show opposite results.

 But leaving aside the weakness of studies, what you should do depends on what matters to you.
 Is it health, happiness or a long life?
-Does something which appears to improve health also increases the life expectancy?
-And how happy are the people who follow that path (compared to those who don't)?
+Ask yourself how happy are the people who follow that path (compared to those who don't).
+Are you sure that something which appears to improve health also increases the life expectancy?

 Sometimes, even if a food shows a positive effect, a neutral or even a negative effect can occur when increasing the dose through food supplements.
 This is called hormesis.
 This is a possible explanation why, for example, antioxidants from some foods show a health benefit, but show none or a negative effect when the antioxidant is taken in a larger dose as part of a food supplement.